torabian/fireback/docs/docs/deeper/workspaces.md

 ### User, Person, Workspace entities

-As the name suggests, Fireback manages data under workspaces.
+As the name suggests, Fireback manages data under fireback.
 Workspaces essentially are a group of users, which form a workspace, such as a team, or company.
 Over decades, I have seen a lot of projects which store user data individually but when they want to extend logic for teams, invitations, their entire database model changes and tons of rewrites needed.
 Fireback at the zero day solves this problem by defining workspace and user system.